LucyNjoki/LucyNjoki/Readme.md

 - I'm the organiser of R-Ladies Nairobi 😊
 - 📊 I'm a Data Management and Analysis/ Basic Statistics trainer at TCC, Africa
 - I'm a member of R for DS bookclub -> A learner I am! 😊
-- ⚡ Fun fact: I love playing video games 🎮, trivia games, reading books and blogs
+- ⚡ Fun fact: I love playing video games 🎮, trivia games, reading books and blogs plus reggae roots conscious!

 ### Connect with me: